 A turbocharger improves the volumetric efficiency of an engine.
 Because a turbocharger is driven by expanding exhaust gases, it is a free boost source.

 Expanding exhaust gases drive the turbine wheel.
 It's fastened to a shaft that spins the compressor wheel.
 The compressor wheel compresses the air-fuel charge in the intake manifold.
 This compressed charge is denser than the charge in a normally aspirated engine.

 The Turbocharger Wastegate

 An underboost condition usually occurs when the wastegate stays open or opens too early.
-A sticking wastegate or wastegate linkage will also result in underboost.
-A restriction in the exhaust will reduce exhaust flow past the turbine wheel resulting in this condition.
+A sticking wastegate or wastegate linkage will also result in an underboost.
+A restriction in the exhaust will reduce exhaust flow past the turbine wheel, resulting in this condition.
 Underboost results in poor acceleration and a loss of horsepower.

 The ECM controls an electric solenoid-operated vacuum valve that moves the wastegate diaphragm.
 A partially open or closed wastegate from a faulty valve, a disconnected vacuum line, or a leaking diaphragm will cause an overboost condition.
 Overboost can damage the turbocharger and the engine.